m2d2-labs/awesome-ml-for-biochemistry/README.md

 ## Data
 _High-quality data to use in research projects_

-- 🟢 [Therapeutics Data Commons](https://tdcommons.ai/) - Open source library that makes it easy to access various well-known datasets
+- 🟢 [Therapeutics Data Commons](https://tdcommons.ai/) - Open source library that makes it easy to access various well-known, ML-ready datasets.

 ## Acknowledgements
 A big thank you to all our contributors: